MatthewWid/better-sse/docs/getting-started.md

 });
 ```

-If you check your browser console you will see `ping | "Hello world!"` logged to the console.
+If you check your browser console you will now see `ping | "Hello world!"` logged to the console.
 Easy!

 Note that data is [serialized as JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) by default.
 You can use `JSON.parse(data)` to get the real value of the event data.

-You can also find a reference to the received event object interface under the [MessageEvent page on MDN](https://developer.mozilla.org/en-US/docs/Web/API/MessageEvent).
+You can find a reference to the received event object interface under the [MessageEvent page on MDN](https://developer.mozilla.org/en-US/docs/Web/API/MessageEvent).

 ## Keep going...